 Closing: Remember, the purpose of your cover letter and resume is to get your foot in the door for an interview.
 If you are going to be in the employer’s city at a particular time, say so.
 You can even offer to call the employer to set up an interview during your visit.
 Make sure you provide the employer with your contact information.
 Offer to provide any additional information that they may need.
 Don’t forget to thank them for their time and attention in reviewing your application.

-After it is written:Proofread it several times!
-Have at least two other people read it as well (bring it by the CSO and we can check it too).
+After it is written, proofread it several times!
+Have at least two other people read it as well (bring it by the CDO and we can check it too).
 Perfection is the goal.
 We don’t want a typo keeping you from your dream job!

 our writing sample can be a very important component of your application.
 Depending on the employer, it may be reviewed before the initial interview, at the offer stage, or both.
 A writing sample can make or break the deal for some employers.